scampion/academic-kickstart/content/_index.md

 I save in the [Software portfolio](/portfolio "Software portfolio") my main developments.

-In the [O(ARM Hexætera) Blog](/post "O(ARM Hex æ Tera) Blog"), you will find various technological posts and memos in French or English.
+In the [O(ARM Hex æ tera) Blog](/post "O(ARM Hex æ Tera) Blog"), you will find various technological posts and memos in French or English.